huangc/WGvarSNP/README.md

 2. Edit and prepare for the prerequisite files and softwares as described in PREREQ.sh, then `sh PREREQ.sh`
    Note: PREREQ.sh will submit a job to index ref genome.
 Make sure the job is done before proceeding to the next step.
 3. Generate qsub script to be run on Mason: `sh x1-WGvarSNP`
 4. Submit jobs on Mason: `sh x2-qsub`.
-Note: if encounter error message of "Bad input: mis-encoded base qualities", you need to turn on option "-fixMisencodedQuals" in step #6.
-Realign Target using GenomeAnalysisTK (GATK), and step #7.
-Indel Realigner in qsub script.
 5. cleanup with `sh xcleanup`
 6. Find main outputs in the sub-directory /data under your working directory.

+Note: If an error message of "Bad input: mis-encoded base qualities" is encountered, you need to turn on option "-fixMisencodedQuals" in step #6 Realign Target and step #7 Indel Realigner of the qsub script.
+Turning on this option universally, however, would run the risk of having another error "Bad input: while fixing mis-encoded base qualities we encountered a read that was correctly encoded".

 ## Reference:
 1. The 3,000 rice genomes project.
 Gigascience.
 2014 May 28;3:7.